Simplification Strategies for the Qutrit ZX-Calculus: Case Studies

-Remarkably, the evaluation of the Jones polynomial at certain points can be expressed as an unphysical partition function $Z_{G_L}(d)$ of a $d$-state Potts model with suitable spin-spin interactions \cite{RevModPhys.64.1099}.
+Also, the evaluation of the Jones polynomial at certain points can be expressed, up to an efficiently computable scalar that depends on the link diagram, as the partition function $Z_{G_L}(d)$ of a $d$-state Potts model with suitable spin-spin interactions \cite{RevModPhys.64.1099}.
 This Potts model is defined on a signed graph $G_L$, obtained as follows.
-The link diagram is bicoloured checkerboard-style, then every coloured area is mapped to a vertex and every crossing is mapped to a signed edge according its orientation relative to the surrounding colours, as in \eqref{eq:link-tn} below.
-The Jones polynomial is then equal to this partition function up to an efficiently computable scalar which depends on the link diagram.
-The relation between the point $t(d)$ at which the Jones polynomial is evaluated and the dimension $d$ of the spins is $d = t + t^{-1} +2$, which can be solved for $t(d)$ \cite{PhysRevE.100.033303}.
+The link diagram is bicoloured checkerboard-style, then every coloured area is mapped to a vertex and every crossing is mapped to a signed edge according to its orientation relative to the surrounding colours, as in \eqref{eq:link-tn} below.
+The relation between the point $t(d)$ at which the Jones polynomial is evaluated and the dimension $d$ of the spins is $d = t + t^{-1} +2$, which can be solved for $t(d)$.

 Note the correspondence between the dimension $d$ in the Potts approach and the level $k$ in the anyon-braiding approach to the Jones polynomial: $\{t(d) | ~ d \in\{1,2,3,4\} \} = \{ t(k) | ~ k\in\{1,2,4,\infty\} \} \subseteq \Lambda$.
 This is consistent with the fact that braiding $\text{SU}(2)_2$ anyons (Ising) or $\text{SU}(2)_4$ anyons is not universal (unless the $\text{SU}(2)_4$ anyons are augmented by fusion and measurements \cite{Levaillant_2015}).